2022-2023 Course Catalog

 The Virginia Tech College of Engineering fosters opportunities for hands-on learning, interdisciplinary collaboration, and exploration of emerging and innovative subject areas.

 The Ware Lab is one of the first spaces on Virginia Tech’s campus dedicated to the development of an undergraduate engineering build space.
 Prior to the founding of the Ware Lab, the university’s design teams meet in multiple spaces spread across campus in various academic buildings.
 Thanks to the generosity and vision of Ware, multidisciplinary teams can interact in a common space.
 The lab removes boundaries that often separate engineering professions.
 In real-world practice, engineers from different disciplines will work together.
-Students who work in the lab are highly recruited by to top tier companies who frequent the lab looking for the well-rounded, globally minded engineers who have had hands on experiences.
+Students who work in the lab are highly recruited by top-tier companies who frequent the lab looking for the well-rounded, globally minded engineers who have had hands on experiences.
+Further information can be found: https://eng.vt.edu/academics/warelab.html.

-In the 2021-2022 academic year, over three million dollars in scholarship funds were awarded to undergraduate students in the College of Engineering.
+In the 2022-2023 academic year, over three million dollars in scholarship funds were awarded to undergraduate students in the College of Engineering.
 Scholarships are available at two levels: departmental & college.
-While all scholarships are merit-based (all required a minimum 3.0 overall GPA to be awarded), many may also require a demonstration of financial need per the FAFSA, and/or additional specific criteria specified by the scholarship donor.
+The scholarship opportunities are varied.
+Some require a minimum GPA for eligibility while others require a demonstration of financial need per the FAFSA.
+Some others have specific eligibility criteria such as in-state residency, participation in the Corps of Cadets, etc., however, the College of Engineering uses a single application process for all scholarships.
 More information about the types of scholarships awarded can be found at https://eng.vt.edu/academics/undergraduate-students/resources-support/scholarships-financial/scholarships-for-current-students.html.

 All students admitted to the College of Engineering as transfer students will be directly admitted to the major indicated on their application.
 Transfer applications are competitive and prospective transfer students are strongly encouraged to consult the Admissions Transfer Roadmaps posted by the university to prepare themselves for success in their intended major. (https://vt.edu/admissions/transfer/roadmaps.html)

 Students wishing to transfer into an engineering major or change majors from another college or degree program within the university must meet current standards set by the college for each engineering program.
-All major changes are processed by the Director of Enrollment Management/Academic Affairs office.
+All major changes are processed by the Director of Enrollment Management in the Academic Affairs office.

 The college has a guaranteed admission agreement with the Virginia Community College System.
 VCCS students who complete the transferable Associate Degree in engineering with a minimum 3.2 overall grade-point-average are guaranteed admission to the College of Engineering.
 Not all Virginia Community Colleges offer engineering courses.
-Please review Guaranteed Admission Agreement (found on Undergraduate Admissions website) for specific information on this agreement.
+Please review Guaranteed Admission Agreement (posted at https://www.vt.edu/admissions/transfer/vccs.html) for specific information on this agreement.

 Engineering Technology credits are not accepted for transfer by the College of Engineering.

-Additionally, departments have minimum requirements for graduation, which include the attainment of at least a "C" (2.0 Grade Point Average) average, both overall and in-major.
+Additionally, departments have minimum requirements for graduation, which include the attainment of at least a 2.0 Grade Point Average (averaging "C" grades or better), both overall and in-major.
 Some departments may have additional requirements or specifications concerning the acceptability of C- or lower grades for in-major courses.
 Students are expected to sustain progress towards completion of their degree requirements, consulting with their academic advisor regularly.

 The College of Engineering will accept advanced ROTC credit as free elective credit towards graduation.
 Some departments in engineering may allow the use of selected ROTC courses to meet technical elective requirements.
 Consult specific departments in the College of Engineering for information.